Two weddings and a teaching post in Cold War Berlin

 Defending RAF Gatow – Britain’s airbase in Cold War Berlin

 Trevor Howie’s role at RAF Gatow was advising the Station Commander on Station defence during times of war, tension or terrorist threat as well as the defence of 26 Signals Unit at the Teufelsberg listening post.
 Listen on Apple PodcastsListen on SpotifyListen on Google PodcastsBecome a Patron!
-RAF Gatow’s western side was located … Read more
+RAF Gatow’s western side was located right … Read more

 The first woman to graduate from French Commando school